 We do not normally offer free consultations to the first-time clients because we do not like the practice of 'selling' our services.
 Many 'free consults' are just that - pushing a client to sign an agreement and this is definitely not our style.
 We respect your time and want to provide great value for the time you spend at our office.

-The fee is credited to any services that you hire us to perform within 3 months, which means that this consultation will become FREE and will be deducted from the price of your visa application.
+The fee for one consultation is credited to any services that you hire us to perform within 3 months, which means that a consultation will become FREE and will be deducted from the price of your visa application.

 New Zealand is a great place to visit, whether you are staying for a holiday, come to see friends or relatives, or have a business trip.

 Regardless of how long you intend to stay, you must have a valid New Zealand visa.
 This visa is for people who are travelling: